-Here’s where the nerd character loses me every time: when they possess a huge quantity of specialized, expensive equipment in their bedroom or tree house or wherever.
+Here’s where the nerd character loses me every time: when they possess a huge quantity of specialized, expensive equipment in their bedroom or tree house or lab or wherever.
 I mean, come on.
 You didn’t buy that intricate distilling apparatus at your local Walmart.

 (Aside #1: Actually, I just looked up distilling apparatuses on Amazon, and they run around $80 for a basic set.
 And now I WANT ONE SO MUCH.
 I don’t even know what to do with it, but I Gollum-style wants it, Precious, yessss.)

 I’m guessing there are parents out there that like to cultivate their children’s science-oriented interests, and I guess spending $200-$1000 on lab equipment isn’t all that different than spending money on piano lessons, soccer fees, ballet classes, and all the expensive equipment thereof.
 But my mother wouldn’t even let us have Play-Doh® because she didn’t want to find bits of it stuck in her carpet.
 Junior chemistry sets were never even on the negotiation table.